adamgedney/collo/README.md

 #### collection.updateWhere
-Update an item where the key/value match an item in the collection
+Update an item where the key/value match an item in the collection.
+Returns the collection after mutation.

 ```
-collection.updateWhere({id:2},{
+const response = collection.updateWhere({id:2},{
     id: 2,
     name: 'Mama Chiggy'
 })
 ```

 #### collection.removeWhere
-Remove an item where the key/value match an item in the collection
+Remove an item where the key/value match an item in the collection.
+Returns the collection after mutation.

 ```
-collection.removeWhere({id:3})
+const response = collection.removeWhere({id:3})
 ```